-9 Best Hiking Trails in Algonquin Provincial Park
+12 Best Hiking Trails in Algonquin Provincial Park

 Just a few hours north of Toronto, Algonquin Provincial Park is Ontario's most popular park, with beautiful lakes, rivers, and unspoiled wilderness teeming with wildlife.
 Excellent hiking trails, ranging from less than a kilometer to multi-day treks, allow access to some of this wild terrain.

 In the fall, Algonquin puts on a spectacular show as the leaves turn bright red, orange, and yellow.
-Hiking along the high ridges that look out over the forest and lakes is one of the best ways to experience the season.
+Hiking the trails along the high ridges that look out over the forest and lakes is one of the best ways to experience the season.

-1 Centennial Ridges
+1. Centennial Ridges

-This 10.4-kilometer hike that is rated difficult by the park.
+This 10.4-kilometer hike is rated difficult by the park.
 Technically, it is only moderately difficult but it does have many ups and downs as you traverse ridges and it is one of the longer hikes in the park.
 The suggested time for this trail is six hours, but most hikers can complete it in 4.5 to five hours.

 The turn for Centennial Ridges is at kilometer 37.6 on Highway 60, and is about two kilometers from the highway.
 On fall weekends, this trail can be very busy, and you may have to park well back from the trailhead.

-2 Track and Tower
+2. Track and Tower